Steam and Condensate System Waterhammer | Part 3/3: Solutions to Waterhammer

 If the steam and condensate lines is now abandoned, it’s never going to be used again, remove it from the system.
 Don’t leave it energize and always have a proactive maintenance program.

 The World of Steam is great.
-We’ve been very fortunate to have traveled the world and helping clients throughout the world.
-We want you to have, number one, a safe operation.
-Number two, have a reliable operation.
+We’ve been very fortunate to travel the world and help clients throughout the world.
+We want you to have a safe and reliable operation.

 The company, we’re based in Tampa, Florida.
-We do steam system assessment, steam balance, steam system performance, analysis.
+We do steam system assessment, balance, and performance analysis.
 A key thing, another key factor is training.
 Long-term impact that we have with our clients is upgrade process changes, lower costs of steam and we are your partners.

 If you have any questions or we can be of service, our email addresses are here, below.
 Contact myself, or Graham and we’d be more than happy to help you.